crolfs47/odin-rails-flight-booker/README.md

 among a list of available flights, 3.
 Enter passenger info for all passengers.

 ## Features:
- - Users can book a one-way flight within the nest 30 days from and to the 10 largest airports in the US
+ - Users can book a one-way flight within the next 30 days from and to the 10 largest airports in the US
  - Handles booking flights for 1-4 passengers
  - Users can select from a list of available flights that meet their search criteria
- - Prior to booking, users input passenger information
+ - Prior to booking the selected flight, users input passenger information
  - Once flight is booked, confirmation page shows the trip summary with flight and passenger details

 ## Languages/Technologies used: